zenglekidd/LeetcodeInSwift/README.md

 # LeetcodeInSwift
-Tracking personal Leetcode progress.
-The order of the problems for stage 1 and 2 are based on: [The 30-minute guide to rocking your next coding interview](https://www.freecodecamp.org/news/coding-interviews-for-dummies-5e048933b82b/)
+This is the tracking page for my personal Leetcode progress.

+  - [x] Stage 1 and 2 used problems from [The 30-minute guide to rocking your next coding interview][1]

+  - [x] Stage 3 is personal wrap-ups which supplements stage 1&2

+  - [ ] Stage 4 references from a [post][2] on Leetcode discussions.

 ---